alefeans/python-exercises/README.md

 ## Running the Code

-Until this commit, the code were all made using only the standard library, so the requirements are here just to the *tests*:
+Until this commit, the code were all made using only the standard library, so the requirements are here just for the *tests*:

 ```
 git clone https://github.com/alefeans/learning_python.git .